Go Ad-Free

 Two of the individuals in the study subsisted entirely on Soylent shakes.
 Although they consumed a few different flavors of these shakes, the nutritional makeup was very monotonous.
 However, the scientists were surprised to discover that their microbiomes changed from day to day even though their diet didn’t.
 In fact, the analysis revealed that people who consumed a more diverse diet were more likely to have relatively stable microbiomes.

-In conclusion, what you feed your microbiota does have affect these digestive denizens, but their response is extremely individualized.
+In conclusion, what you feed your microbiota does affect these digestive denizens, but their response is extremely individualized.
 Nutrition labels were not helpful in predicting how a person’s microbiota would react to the food.
 Presumably, foods contain many more compounds that are relevant to microbes than are reflected in nutrition labels.

 Coffee May Feed Your Microbiota: